 How long does preparing for the Everest Base Camp trek take?

 If you want to prepare for the Everest Base Camp Trek, it will take 2 to 6 months to train for it.
 You have to be physically and mentally fit to get used to all the difficulties and conditions of the trek.
-If you are a decent trekker with prior experience, you might need just a few weeks.
+If you are a seasoned trekker with prior experience, you may only need a few weeks.

 On average, How much money is needed for the Everest Base Camp trek?

-On average, if you want a luxurious experience of the EBC trek, then you might need around $5000 per person, whereas if you are willing to trek the region in a budget-friendly way, you can enjoy the trekking for as low as $1500 per person.
-Hence, on average, you might need $2500 for the EBC trek.
+On average, if you want a luxurious experience of the EBC trek, then you might need around $5000 per person, whereas if you are willing to trek the region in a budget-friendly way, you can enjoy the trek for as little as $1500 per person.
+Hence, on average, you will need approximately $ 2,500 for the EBC trek.

 Which is more challenging, Kilimanjaro or Everest Base Camp?